haint97/AWS-Certified-Solutions-Architect-Associate/README.md

 	+ Support thousands of concurrent NFS connections
 	+ Data is stored accoss multiple AZ's with a region
 	+ Read after write consistency
+- Placement groups
+	+ Cluster: Low network latency / high network throughput.
+Can not span multiple AZ
+	+ Spread:  Individual critical instances
+	+ Partitioned: Multiple EC2 instances HDFS, HBase, Cassandra
+	Tips:
+		Cluster: Can not span multiple AZ.
+		Spread and partitioned can
+		Name specify for a replacement group must be unique in AWS account Only certain type of instances can be launched in a placement group Can't merge PG